Diane_Kenwood_20180308_5DB_9744_15_5353_42.jpg

 Whilst the Genbaku Dome - one of the very few buildings to be left partially standing after the bomb was dropped on August 6th 1945 - remains as a poignant reminder of the devastation wrought on the city, Hiroshima is now a bustling and thriving place with 18 major universities and colleges.
 The powerful Peace Memorial Museum is a must-see site (albeit one that is always packed, so be prepared for crowds) fronted by an affecting memorial, the Cenotaph for the A-bomb Victims, below which is a stone chest with the names of each of the 220,000 people who died either because of the initial blast or subsequent exposure to radiation.
 Beyond it are a pair of wide stone hands encasing an eternally lit flame dedicated to the eradication of atomic weapons, and a there’s view of the dome framed in its elegant arch.

-Alongside the main memorial is an affecting Children’s Peace Monument, bordered with thousands of tiny folded paper cranes, a symbol of longevity in Japanese folklore.
+Alongside the main memorial is an moving Children’s Peace Monument, bordered with thousands of tiny folded paper cranes, a symbol of longevity in Japanese folklore.
 They’re sent by the box load from schools across the country, prompted originally by a young leukaemia victim of the bomb.

 Hiroshima was also where I saw probably my favourite Japanese garden, Shukkeien, a gem of traditional planting and landscaping that was exquisite even in the persistent rain.